pmean/build-website/text/16/06/pilot-study.md

 First things first.
-Some of you who are reading this page were originally going to do a "regular" research study, but then you realized that your budget was too small to get the sample size that you really needed.Â  It's not just the sample size that you can afford is just a little bit small.
+Some of you who are reading this page were originally going to do a "regular" research study, but then you realized that your budget was too small to get the sample size that you really needed.
+It's not just the sample size that you can afford is just a little bit small.
 Your sample size is so small that your chances of finding something interesting are next to impossible.
 But you really, really, really want to do this study.